Analytical Testing Laboratory

 Potency & Uniformity Assessment

 Potency and uniformity studies verify that intended active levels are maintained across units and production batches.
-This is particularly critical for dosage-sensitive formats such as capsules, tablets, and liquids.
+This is particularly critical for dosage-sensitive formats such as capsules, tablets, and liquids where under- or over-delivery of actives directly impacts safety and efficacy.

 Uniform strength ensures predictable therapeutic or functional outcomes while preventing under- or over-delivery of actives.